eeditiones/tei-publisher-vscode/README.md

 ### API Connectors

-The extension supports various authorities to query for entities:
+The extension supports various authorities to query for entities (plugin name in parentheses):

-1. Karl Barth Archiv, Basel
+1. Karl Barth Archiv, Basel (kbga)
-2. Metagrid
+2. Metagrid (metagrid)
-3. Google Places
+3. Google Places (google)
-4. GND
+4. GND (gnd)

 You can define a different connector for each entity type.
 The configuration is a JSON snippet like below: